Creuna-Oslo/Episerver.Basis.Slim/docs/content/features/search.md

 If using other search solutions, Episerver search can safely be removed.
 In the folder Configurations, remove EpiserverSearch.config, EpiserverSearchIndexingService.config and the equivalent environment transformation files (.Release etc).

-In Web.config, remove the two sections: episerver.search and episerver.search.indexingservice, as well as the IndexingServiceCustomBinding and and the Location element regarding the path IndexingService/IndexingService.svc.
+In Web.config, remove the two sections: episerver.search and episerver.search.indexingservice, as well as the IndexingServiceCustomBinding and the Location element regarding the path IndexingService/IndexingService.svc.
 In Web.Release.config remove the location-transform element.

 Remove the nuget package EPi.Libraries.BlockSearch and the SearchText-property in ContentPageBase.